-Click to download the user manual:
+Click to download the user handbook:

 Congratulations on acquiring a great option to solve your back problems.
 Now it’s up to you.

 Results will depend on the correct use of CORDUS.

 SACRUS is designed to restore the normal functioning state of the sacrum, atlas and diaphragm.

 Most people that experience childbirth trauma, childhood falls, a sedentary life style, or high endurance sports activities, etc., have the sacrum and atlas (first cervical) misaligned and spasmed, while the diaphragm is affected (tensed) by daily stress.
 The sacrum, the base of the skull and the diaphragm are the most important biomechanical centers of the body.
 Any alteration caused directly to these points will lead to chronic fatigue of the spine and important internal organs.
 As a result, serious illnesses may develop that can negatively affect the immune system.
 SACRUS is able to re-establish the functionality of these centers by applying a gentle osteopathic discharge.

 It´s not only a great solution for people with back problems, but also for high performance athletes, office workers, yogis, amongst others.

 The self-auto-gravitational method adapted by SACRUS is safe, non-invasive and physiologically natural to the spine because the device works with the body’s own weaight.
 It also provides the same benefits as receiving magnetic therapy, acupressure, passive yoga or deep massage, all in one economic efficient device.

 These methods have been used since the times of ancient oriental medicinal procedures. it can be used at home as well as by specialists.

 SACRUS can be used on individuals from age 10 and older with a height of greater than 1.40 centimeters.